clearbluejar/ghidriff/README.md

-# ghidra-diff-engine
+# Ghidriff - A Binary Diffing Engine Powered by Ghidra

-`ghidra-diff-engine` is a Python package providing a [Ghidra](https://ghidra-sre.org/) enabled binary diffing engine.
-It leverages the power of Ghidra's [FlatProgramAPI](https://ghidra.re/ghidra_docs/api/ghidra/program/flatapi/FlatProgramAPI.html) to find the *added*, *deleted*, and *modified* functions of two arbitrary binaries.
+`ghidriff` is a [Ghidra](https://ghidra-sre.org/) enabled binary diffing engine.
+It leverages the power of Ghidra's SRE [FlatProgramAPI](https://ghidra.re/ghidra_docs/api/ghidra/program/flatapi/FlatProgramAPI.html) to find the *added*, *deleted*, and *modified* functions of two arbitrary binaries.

 It's primary use case is for patch diffing.
-It is written in Python 3 using `pyhidra` as the interface to Ghidra.
+It is written in Python 3 using `pyhidra` and as the interface to Ghidra.

 ## High Level